coleifer/django-generic-m2m/docs/example.rst

 for users to tag one piece of content with other content from the database.

 Below is a screen-shot of a user creating a new blog post.
-The "relationships" text input allows autocompletion of several models, which when selected appear as links (clicking will remove the "tags").
+The "relationships" text input does autocompletion making it easy to add "tags" to various models.
 When the form is submitted, those "tags" become stored using the generic-m2m API.

 .. image:: genericm2m-tagging.png